RadControls for ASP.NET AJAX

 Using radopen and GetRadWindowManager().open

 Both functions return a reference to the RadWindow object, so it can be additionally configured using the various RadWindow methods.
 The following code illustrates the possibilities for using radopen.
-(Note you could replace the call to radopen() with a call to GetRadWindowManager().open()).
+(Note, you could replace the call to radopen() with a call to GetRadWindowManager().open()).

 var oWnd = radopen(null, null);

-var oWnd = radopen("http://www.google.com", null);
+var oWnd = radopen("http://www.bing.com", null);

 var oWnd = radopen(null, "WindowNameHere");

-var oWnd = radopen("http://www.google.com", "WindowNameHere");
+var oWnd = radopen("http://www.bing.com", "WindowNameHere");

 Example